jawadtahir/Allianz/README.md

 go port 30001

-- We have already 5 different claims in BCDB and IPFS.
-You don't need to upload a file/insert something to BCDB to test it.
+- We have already 7 different claims in IPFS Network.
+You don't need to upload a file/insert something to IPFS before testing.
-- If you cannot see any claims while testing, please look at ```Populate and Test Big Chain Database``` section.
+- If you cannot see any claims while testing, please look at ```Populate and Test Big Chain Database``` or ```After creating bills , I cannot see any claim, What should I do?``` section.
 - To be able to run an ipfs daemon, you should install it first.
-Please look at ```Install IPFS`` section.
+Please look at ```Install IPFS``` section.
-- To avoid any inconsistency problem, WAIT AFTER CREATING A BILL for 4 seconds before clicking any other tab.
+- To avoid any inconsistency problem, WAIT AFTER CREATING A BILL for 3 seconds before clicking any other tab.

 ## Add Dummy Users to Hyperledger Blockchain ##
 You need to add some dummy users to hyperledger blockchain and then create participants from them, to use login/logout functionality.